 Instructions

-- Add flour, xanthan gum, cornstarch, cocoa powder, and 1/8 teaspoon gel food coloring and beat until combined.
+- Add the flour, xanthan gum, cornstarch, and cocoa powder to the wet ingredients, and beat until combined.

 - Add the chocolate chips and mix until evenly distributed throughout the dough.